 Becoming an Expert

-As providers, many of us are solo entrepreneurs working out of our homes with very low regular interaction with colleagues.
+As providers, many of us are solo entrepreneurs working out of our homes with very low regular interaction with other adults let alone colleagues.
 Unless we reach out in some way to engage with other professionals in our field, we can be very isolated for long stretches of time.

 When I mention professional development, you might be thinking that I am just talking about taking a college course but there are actually several ways you can obtain professional development; workshops, conferences, associations, subscriptions, college courses, books, even social media groups.
 So let’s see if we can find one that might interest you.